 The Mayor changes every year and is elected by fellow councillors at the Annual General Meeting of the Macclesfield Town Council.

-Cllr Alift Harewood-Jones was invested as Mayor of Macclesfield on 17th May 2016.
+Cllr Beverley Dooley was invested as Mayor of Macclesfield on 15th May 2017.

 The Deputy Mayor is Cllr Chris Andrew